Mallick17/AWS-Analytics/README.md

 1. **Create or Modify a DB Parameter Group**
    - Go to the AWS RDS console.
+   - So to enable binlog if it is disabled:
+     - Ensure automated backups are enabled (retention period > 0).
    - Navigate to **Parameter Groups**.
    - Either create a new parameter group or select an existing one that matches your MySQL version.
    - Edit the following parameters: